 FOREIGN LANGUAGE REQUIREMENT: Certain USC majors have a language requirement for graduation, which requires completing the third semester (or fifth quarter) of a college-level foreign language with a passing grade (C- or higher), or passing USC's placement examination at a level equivalent to third semester competency.
 Students who do not finish their third semester (or fifth quarter) before transferring to USC must take USC's placement examination to determine their level of competency.
-If the test score indicates placement into a level, which the student has already completed, the student will be advised (but not required) to repeat the course at USC for no additional credit.
 Therefore, if your major requires the foreign language skill level and if you have started taking a foreign language, you are advised to complete the requirement before transferring to USC.
 International students whose native language is not English are exempt from the foreign language requirement.
 A score of 4 or higher on an AP foreign language exam (other than Latin) can fulfill this requirement.
-Courses that fulfill this requirement: Chinese 3; French 3; Japanese 3; Spanish 3
+Courses that fulfill this requirement: Chinese 3; French 3, 4, 5; Japanese 3, 4, 5; Spanish 3, 4, 5